Foti Kllogjeri

 Painter | Greece

-He has exhibited his work in 6 solo exhibitions in Greece and has participated in more than 70 exhibitions worldwide.
+He has showcased his work in nine solo exhibitions in Greece and has participated in more than 70 exhibitions worldwide.

 His works are part of private collections.

-Foti Kllogjeri represents Greece as a painter in the International Watercolor Society (IWS) and serves as the Head of the Albanian Delegation of Visual Artists participating in the Fabriano Symposium on an annual basis since 2017.
-He has also served as the Vice President of the SKETVE (Association of Visual Artists of Northern Greece) from 2019 to 2022.
-Additionally, he collaborates with the collective of visual artists ARC – Art Revisited Collective since May 2018.
+Foti Kllogjeri represents Greece as a painter (Country Leader) in the International Watercolor Society (IWS), serves as the Head of the Albanian Visual Arts Delegation participating annually in the Fabriano Symposium since 2017, and was Vice President of SKETVE (Association of Visual Artists of Northern Greece) from 2019 to 2022.
+Additionally, he has been collaborating with the ARC – Art Revisited Collective since May 2018.

 Statement